datagrok-ai/public/help/domains/chem/cheminformatics.md

 complex _in silico_ discipline, serving multiple purposes, such as:

 * development of methods for storage and operating chemical data
-* determining the structure-property and structure-activity relations by means of simulation
+* determining the structure-property and structure-activity relationships by means of simulation
 * virtual screening aimed at discovery of most potent drug candidates
 * generation of possible chemical structures
 * synthesis planning and prediction of synthetic routes